Sheila Kathleen Jennings

 I read that single mothers in NA have the highest rates of RA.
-Can you comment on ability of low income women to improve their conditions (I have PsA not RA but I’m curious about your method).
+Can you comment on the ability of low-income women to improve their conditions (I have PsA, not RA but I’m curious about your method).

 Thank you very much for your question!
 Since Twitter isn’t a friend of many words I answered on my blog to get it all said:)

 Generally, I would say that people who have a lower income than desirable face two significant difficulties: at first they have to trade a high percentage of their precious time and energy for too little money and at the second they (often due to the lack of time) are denied to effectively acquire knowledge that would be crucially important to nurturing themselves – especially when there are illnesses involved.

 Additionally a low income, as long as one lives in our western culture, doesn’t help to save and gain energy; hinders people from getting the medical care that would be necessary and stands in the way of gaining new knowledge.
 Learning becomes harder the less money, time and focus someone can give into it and often life in a modern, western society gets more complicated the less money you can use to manage it.

 So ascending from these conditions knowledge about healthy nutrition, the own body, effective methods to regain strength and energy and the management of all these things often lacks dramatically.